-I’ve said it recently, and I’ll say it again now … keeping a positive attitude in no way exempts you from going through difficult times!
-This is one of the small lessons I have learned in the last couple of months.
-Positive thought doesn’t take away the crappy days or the awful side effects that I watch my husband go through, but it does give us the tools we need to keep putting one foot in front of the other to keep moving forward.
+Keeping a positive attitude doesn’t prevent us from going through difficult times.
+This is something I have come to understand pretty clearly in the last couple of months.
+Positive thought doesn’t take away the crappy days, or the awful side effects I watch my husband go through, but it does help us to keep putting one foot in front of the other, to keep moving forward.

-Things haven’t been quite as tolerable for Bren since the last lot of chemo.
-The side effects have been worse, so he has been more exhausted and eating hasn’t been as easy.
-Some night’s I have laid beside him listening to him breathe as he sleeps and I have watched him resting exhausted on the lounge, and I think to myself…this is crazy…when did this become our story?
-Not for a minute 6 months ago would I have imagined that my husband; strong, fit and handsome as he is, with cancer, yet here he is – with cancer.
-I feel his vulnerability in the quieter moments, which is another of his greatest strengths, never afraid to show his emotions and feel his feelings…but I can’t help but wish at these times, at all times, that there were no such thing as cancer.
+I couldn’t have imagined for a minute 6 months ago that my strong, fit, kind and funny husband would be diagnosed with cancer.
+Yet here he is – with cancer.
+I can feel his vulnerability in his quieter moments, it’s one of his greatest strengths.
+He is never afraid to show his emotions or feel his feelings.
+And still, I can’t help but wish at these times, at all times, that there were no such thing as cancer.

-I have and will continue to rely heavily on my personal belief system, which is not based in religion, more on a strong faith.
-I observe a daily practice using both traditional and contempory Reiki techniques which support an acute understanding of what is, through a deep self – awareness and connection to my inner strength and wisdom.
-The energy therapy techniques I use in practice are also something I use to help support Brendan as he recovers from his treatment.
+I rely heavily on my personal belief system, which is not based in religion, more on a strong faith.
+I observe a daily practice using both traditional and contemporary Reiki techniques that support an acute understanding of what is, through a deep self – awareness and connection to my inner strength and wisdom.
+The energy therapy techniques I use in practice are also something I use to help support and comfort Brendan as he recovers from his treatment.

-Cancer has chosen our family in this lottery, so I will open my arms and embrace every lesson this journey is offering up.
-As I do I will say every day, loudly: “F#&K You cancer!”
-Team Brendan has got this!!
+Cancer has chosen our family, so I will open my arms and embrace every lesson this journey is offering up.
+As I do I will say every day, loudly: “F#&K You cancer.”
+Team Brendan has got this.

-Even so, it doesn’t matter what you do, say or think or how you spin it — some days are just hard!
+And still, it doesn’t matter what we do, say or think or how we spin it — some days are just hard!